jamulussoftware/jamuluswebsite/contribute/en/Administration.md

 ## Repositories
 ### Jamulus
+The main code repo.
+Most development happens here.
 ### Jamulus website
+The website repo.
+All text content and translations go here.
 ### Assets (ASIO4ALL)
+For bigger binary files like ASIO drivers, (big) pictures.
 ### Install scripts
+Not part of the official maintenance process.
+These scripts were contributed by @niebert.
 ## Infrastructure
 ### Official Directory Servers
+@pljones and @corrados are hosting the official directories.
 TODO: @pljones'/@corrados' infra

 ### Update check servers